javascript-studio/studio-log-x/README.md

   "connection":{"login":"admin","password":"·····"}}}
 ```

-Data objects are copied before modification to make it save to pass object
+Data objects are copied before modification to make it safe to pass object
 references as log data.

 ## Install